yguitton/training-material/topics/data-science/tutorials/python-warmup-stat-ml/tutorial.md

  * `dpi` : dots per inches , useful to set-up when saving to raster formats (ie., pixel-based such as png or jpeg).
 The actual size of the image is set using the argument `figsize` of `plt.subplots()`

+> <comment-title></comment-title>
+>
-> Note : in a jupyter notebook the figure will still be shown, whereas in a standard .py script it will not appear on screen.
+> in a jupyter notebook the figure will still be shown, whereas in a standard .py script it will not appear on screen.
+>
+{: .comment}

 Here is a demonstration.
 Apply in on your side and verify that the file `testPlot.png` was created: